-- Income with Capital Preservation — Designed as a longer term accumulation account, this is considered generally the most conservative investment objective.
-Emphasis is placed on generation of current income and minimal risk of capital loss.
+- Income with Capital Preservation — Designed as a longer-term accumulation account, “Income with Capital Preservation” is generally considered the most conservative investment objective.
+Its emphasis is on generating current income and a minimal risk of capital loss.
 Lowering the risk generally means lowering the potential income and overall return.

 - Income with Moderate Growth — The primary goal of this type of investment portfolio is generating current income with a secondary focus on moderate capital growth.

 - Growth with Income — This investment portfolio category focuses on modest capital growth in addition to generating current income.